 Jim and Kathy Hayes announce the engagement of their daughter Jenna Hayes to Jason Corbett, son of Jim and Jeanie Corbett and Randy and Ronda Miller.

 Robert and Sharon Wissman of Albert announce the engagement of their daughter Lauren Wissman to Jeff Kuhlman, son of Gerry and Ann Kuhlman of Ness City.

 Kirk and Kim O'Donnell of Manhattan announce the engagement of their daughter Marie O'Donnell of Derby to Brandon Perkins of Salina, son of Eugene and Myrna Perkins of Great Bend.

 Bob and Nancy Beck will celebrate their 50th anniversary with an Open House from 2 to 4 p.m. on May 5 at the Immaculate Conception Parish Center in Claflin.
 Hosts for the event will be their children, Andy and Paula Beck of Hays and Carmen and Howard Johnson of Claflin.
 Their grandchildren are Brad Johnson of Claflin, Jeremy Johnson, Laura and Treighton of Hays and Brandon Beck of Lawrence.

 Dr. Robert J. Weaver celebrated his 90th birthday with a family and friends dinner hosted by Derinda Bussman, Teresa Bachand and Mary Sue Schneider.

-The following meals will be served April 16 through April 20.
+The following meals will be served April 29 through May 6.
 The secondary schools also have available daily: Main dish second choices, chef's salad, combo lunches and choice of vegetables and dessert.
 The breakfast menu is offered only to students in USD 428.
 Menus are subject to change without notice.
 Milk served with all meals.
 All meals as offered meet USDA nutritional guidelines.

 HIGH SCHOOL TRACK & FIELD